 Mum was 16 at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
-He had already saved the money for a deposit for the house in Dandenong so getting to work was a challenge.
-Mum and her siblings would have to get up very early to get ready and get to the Dandenong Station by 6am.
-Then she would get off at Flinders St Station and have to go underground which she tells me was a little scary as she had to catch the train to Clifton Hill.
+He had already saved the money for a deposit for the house in Dandenong South so getting to work was a challenge.
+Mum and her siblings would have to get up very early to get ready to walk to the Dandenong Station and be their by 6am.
+She would then get off at Flinders St, Station and have to go underground which she tells me was a little scary as she had to catch the train to get to Clifton Hill.
 Coming home was also difficult.
-They couldn't speak much English and didn't know their way around yet.
-Mum remembers counting every station so they would know when to get off.
+She couldn't speak much English and didn't know her way around just yet.
+Mum remembers counting every station so that they would know when to get off.
 Then walking back from the station to home would be around 7pm.
-Whoever got home first would start dinner as Nonna also worked.
+Whoever got home first would start dinner as my Nonna also worked.
 Mum did eventually have to leave and was very sad and missing her friends.

 She tells me after a little while Centrelink would help her get a job in a factory in Huntingdale doing shirt collars.
 Mum would get off at Huntingdale Station and there would be lots of Italians there and at work to talk to, but it was not the same.